ndoering/smartfridge/documents/SoftwareDesignDocument.md

 ### 3.2 Decomposition Description
 ~~Provide a decomposition of the subsystems in the architectural design.
 Supplement with text as needed.
-You may choose to give a functional description or an object­oriented description.
-For a functional description, put top­level data flow diagram (DFD) and structural decomposition diagrams.
+You may choose to give a functional description or an object-oriented description.
+For a functional description, put top level data flow diagram (DFD) and structural decomposition diagrams.
 For an OO description, put subsystem model, object diagrams, generalization hierarchy diagram(s) (if any), aggregation hierarchy diagram(s) (if any), interface specifications, and sequence diagrams here.~~